-Risk assessment is a way of measuring the hazards posed to staff, students and visitors to the school.
-Then ensuring all the above are able to work in safety.
+Risk assessment is a way of measuring the hazards posed to staff, students, and visitors to the school and ensuring that all of them can work safely.

-In determining whether a hazard poses a high, medium or low risk the assessor will need to take into account a number of factors:
+In determining whether a hazard poses a high, medium or low risk, the assessor will need to take into account several factors:

-The nature of the activity being undertaken.
-Some activities are inherently more hazardous than others.

-The nature of the people undertaking the activity.
-An activity perfectly safe for an adult might be unacceptably hazardous for a young student.

-The worst result that the hazard could cause.
-Is it a broken toe, someone suffering long term illness, or even someone killed?

-The frequency with which the hazard is likely to cause harm.
+- The nature of the activity being undertaken.
+Some activities are inherently more hazardous than others. - The nature of the people undertaking the activity.
+An activity perfectly safe for an adult might be unacceptably hazardous for a young student. - The worst result that the hazard could cause.
+Is it a broken toe, someone suffering from long-term illness, or even someone killed? - The frequency with which the hazard is likely to cause harm.
 How often does the activity take place?
 How close do people get to it?
-How likely is it that something will go wrong?

-The number of people who could be affected by the hazard.
-A loose floor tile in a storage cupboard might be considered a fairly low risk; a loose tile on a busy corridor, would be high risk.
+How likely is it that something will go wrong? - The number of people who could be affected by the hazard.
+A loose floor tile in a storage cupboard might be considered a fairly low risk; a loose tile on a busy corridor would be high risk.

-In an ideal situation the risk assessor should be a qualified person.
-However if there is no qualified person available (expertise could be bought in), then the SMT should carry out a risk assessment for their department on a yearly basis at the end of the year in July.
+In an ideal situation, the risk assessor should be a qualified person.
+However, if no qualified person is available (expertise could be bought in), then the SMT should carry out a risk assessment for their department on a yearly basis at the end of the year in July.